donbigi/HashiCorp-Vault-Deployment-Guide/README.md

 ## Access Vault Web Interface

-1. Use port forwarding in the VS Code terminal:
+1. Use port forwarding in the VS Code terminal.
+Add port:
-/n Add port

 ```
    8200